JeevanKum/weight-convertor/README.md

 # weight-convertor
-This project is built using HTML, CSS, Javascript.
+This project is built using HTML, CSS & Javascript.
 Through this project you can convert weight from one unit to many different units in a single click.